ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    as well as the impact on handling and delivery of legitimate messages.

-*  Reduce the amount of successfully delivered spoofed email.
+*  Reduce the amount of successfully delivered spoofed emails.

 *  Work at Internet scale.

 ##  Anti-Phishing {#anti-phishing}

-DMARC is designed to prevent bad actors from sending mail that claims to come from legitimate senders, particularly senders of transactional email (official mail that is about business transactions).
+DMARC is designed to prevent bad actors from sending mail that claims to come from legitimate senders, particularly transactional emails (official mail about business transactions).
 One of the primary uses of this kind of spoofed mail is phishing (enticing users to provide information by pretending to be the legitimate service requesting the information).
 Thus, DMARC is significantly informed by ongoing efforts to enact large-scale, Internet-wide anti-phishing measures.